bharani2504/Bluescope-tasks/README.md

-Bluescope Tasks
+Bluescope Tasks:

 This repository contains my daily Java practice tasks, problem-solving programs, and learning notes.
 It is mainly used to improve my coding skills and keep track of what I learn every day.

-Purpose of this repository
+Purpose of this repository:

 To upload and store daily Java tasks